 Shrinkage During Curing

 As concrete sets and hardens, it naturally loses moisture.
-This process, known as curing, can cause shrinkage, leading to small cracks on the surface.
+This process, known as curing, can cause shrinkage, leading to small hairline cracks on the surface.
 These cracks are often superficial but should still be monitored and addressed if they grow.

 Load Stress and Settling

 Concrete is designed to bear significant loads, but excessive weight or uneven settling of the ground beneath can lead to cracks.
-Over time, stress from heavy vehicles, machinery, or even normal use in areas like driveways and car parks can weaken the material and cause fractures.
+Over time, stress from heavy vehicles, machinery, or even normal use in areas like concrete driveways and car parks can weaken the material and cause fractures.

 Environmental Factors